 - Repeat this pattern two times more to complete your 30-minute HIIT pilates workout routine.

 This is just a sample; you can change, include, exclude other exercises, or create your own routine according to your fitness level and goal.

 Suggested frequency: 4 times a week (Preferred time: Morning)

-Pilates HIIT workout can be efficient for you if your goal is to increase strength and stamina while improving your posture, mobility and flexibility.
+Pilates HIIT workout can be efficient if your goal is to increase strength and stamina while improving your posture, mobility, and flexibility.
 You can follow the workout routine that keeps you fit and flexible while staying at home.

 All it’s require your mood and some space in your home.
 If you have any medical conditions, I suggest you consult your doctor/trainer before starting any training.